UQ-PAC/wemelt/README.md

 _P_0: z == 0
 _Gamma_0: x == LOW, r_secret == HIGH
 ```
-Defining the P_0 and/or Gamma_0 is optional.
+Defining the P_0 and/or Gamma_0 is optional, but can occur between the variable definitions and the program.
 By default, P_0 will be set to `TRUE` and Gamma_0 will be set to `HIGH` for all variables in its domain.
 Predicates in P_0 can be separated with `,`.

 ### While statements
 ```